zcattacz/PJON_wiki/SoftwareBitBang.md

 SoftwareBitBang is the default physical layer strategy used by the PJON template object.
 This implementation is based on `micros()` and `delayMicroseconds()`.
 It makes no use of dedicated timers or interrupt driven strategies to handle binary communication.
 It is designed to have a small footprint on memory and to be extremely resilient to interference and timing inaccuracies.
 Thanks to the use of a dedicated digitalWriteFast library, can be achieved fast and reliable cross-architecture communication through one or two pins.

 ####Byte transmission
-Every byte is prepended with 2 synchronization padding bits and transmission occurs LSB-first (although in the following graphs is presented for clarity as MSB-first).
+Every byte is prepended with 2 synchronization padding bits and transmission occurs LSB-first.
 The first is a longer than standard logic 1 followed by a standard logic 0.
 The reception tecnique is based on finding a logic 1 as long as the first padding bit within a certain threshold, synchronizing to its falling edge and checking if it is followed by a logic 0.
 If this pattern is recognised, reception starts, if not, interference, synchronization loss or simply absence of communication is detected at byte level.
 ```cpp
  __________ ___________________________
 | SyncPad  | Byte                      |